-Please refer to the catalog section entitled "Federal Return of Title IV Funds Policy" or see the Financial Aid department at the respective campus indicated on the front of the enrollment agreement for further details that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" for further detail that may affect the return of federal funds.

 The Arkansas State Board of Private Career Education will be notified prior to any changes in this catalog.
 Information contained in the catalog is expected to remain effective for the forthcoming licensing year.